tarantool/tarantool/doc/sphinx/book/app_c_lua_tutorial.rst

 :func:`index.iterator <index_object.pairs>`.
 We preferred ``pairs()`` because it is simpler.

+LINE 3: START THE MAIN LOOP.
+Everything inside this ":code:`for`" loop will be repeated as long as there is another index key.
+A tuple is fetched and can be referenced with variable :code:`t`.

 LINE 4: WHY "PCALL".
 If we simply said "``lua_table = json.decode(t[2]))``", then
 the function would abort with an error if it encountered something wrong with the JSON string - a missing colon, for example.
 By putting the function inside "``pcall``"